isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/CCE/National Education.md

 **Racial Harmony Day** <br>
 The Singapore Connection

+<p style="text-align:center;">Staff &amp; students dressed up in different cultural costumes to emphasise the importance of racial diversity in Singapore</p>

 &lt;2 pics here&gt;

-<p style="text-align:center;">Students try their hands on cultural activities to better understand the different cultures in Singapore</p>
+Students try their hands on cultural activities to better understand the different cultures in Singapore

 **Total Defence Day** <br>